Snake Suspected in Death of Healthy Senior

 The family’s lawyer described the recently deceased woman as being an older person (in her late eighties to early nineties) who was in perfect health.
 The family believes that the stress from the incident is what led to the heart attack.

 What Is Wrongful Death in Florida?

-Florida Statutes section 678.18 defines ‘wrongful death’ as being when a person dies as a the result of the negligence, default, wrongful act, or breach of contract of another person or entity.
-In such situations the estate of the deceased individual may file a civil lawsuit in Florida.
+Florida Statutes section 678.18 defines ‘wrongful death’ as being when a person dies as a result of the negligence, default, wrongful act, or breach of contract of another person or entity.
+In such situations, the estate of the deceased individual may file a civil lawsuit in Florida.